Join

 Do sessions take place virtually or in-person?

-The majority of sessions will take place online, including weekly office hours and student 1-1s, though it is expected that the group sessions take place in person and you are encouraged to be flexible to best fit the needs of your students.
+The majority of sessions will take place online, with a few in person sessions.
+You are encouraged to be flexible to best fit the needs of your students.

 What skills would I develop?